ryan-shah/mikeys-boom-box/README.md

 Plays songs from a youtube/spotify video/song or playlist.

+Also will upload files from tik tok links

 Be warned, Mikey is a father and thinks he's funny.

 ## Prerequisites